 How Carbon Footprints Work from HowStuffWorks.com.
 How China's Pollution Sniffers Work.
 How do you clean up an oil spill?
 How Recycling Works.
 How Do They Do It? - Airplane Recycling.
 YouTube video, 5:25 min.

 National Renewal Energy Laboratory (NREL) - U.S. Department of Energy's effort to secure an energy future for the nation that is environmentally and economically sustainable.
-Research and developments areas: Solar, Wind, Biomass, Geothermal, Hydrogen & Fuel Cells, Sustainable Transportation Energy Basics (Text Version).
+Research and developments areas: Solar, Wind, Biomass Energy Basics, Geothermal Technologies, Hydrogen & Fuel Cells, Sustainable Transportation Energy Basics (Text Version).
 This is the text version of the video "Sustainable Transportation Energy Basics.", Plug-in Electric Vehicle Infrastructure: A Foundation for Electrified Transportation , Energy Analysis.